 Gap Years in Malaysia

-Malaysia is one of the main gap year and backpacker destinations in South East Asia.
-It has brilliant beaches, unspoilt rainforests, loads of wildlife - as well as bustling cities and dozens of cultural attractions.
+Malaysia has earned its place as one of the most popular gap year and backpacker destinations in South East Asia.
+It's home to brilliant beaches, unspoilt rainforests, a ludicrous amount of wildlife, and bustling cities packed with cultural attractions.

 In a way there are two Malaysias - one on a peninsula of the Asian mainland and one more than 600 miles away across the South China Sea on the island of Borneo.
 Malaysia is an exotic melting pot, with indigenous Malay, Chinese, Indian and European influences mixed together in a country that is part shiny modern and industrial and part developing nation.